 The field with the archaeological evidence for an extra-mural suburb of Roman Dorchester is a heritage asset of high importance but it is currently not recognised as a scheduled ancient monument.
 The field also forms the open setting for one of the most important distant views of the Abbey at the entrance to the village from the south eastern end of the bypass.
-In order to safeguard the contribution of this field to the intrinsic historic character of Dorchester it is proposed that it should be included within the designated boundary of the Overy conservation area (Appendix 2).
+In order to safeguard the contribution of this field to the intrinsic historic character of Dorchester it is proposed that it should be included within the Dorchester and Overy Heritage Area (Appendix 1 and 2).
+It is also recommended that it should be considered for inclusion within a future boundary review of the designated Conservation Area.